-Parameter Choices Description POWER AUTO The power up functionality depends on whether the battery option is installed: If the battery option is not installed, the indicator turns on automatically when connected to AC power disconnecting the AC power or by pressing the Power key If the battery option is installed, and CPU Jumper 4 is connected, the indicator turns on automatically to AC power, it turns off by disconnecting the AC power or by pressing the Power key; this configure recommended due to increased leakage current from the battery when the indicator only turns on and on Power key MANUAL Indicator powers ON/OFF by pressing Power key BKLGHT OFF When the backlight parameter is set to off, the backlight is always off ON When the backlight parameter is set to on, the backlight is always on AUTO When the backlight parameter is set to auto, the backlight will turn off after the configured amount of time, providing no keys are pressed and there is no change in the weight.
+Parameter Choices Description POWER AUTO The power up functionality depends on whether the battery option is installed: If the battery option is not installed, the indicator turns on automatically when connected to AC power; it turns off b disconnecting the AC power or by pressing the Power key If the battery option is installed, and CPU Jumper 4 is connected, the indicator turns on automatically when connect to AC power; it turns off by disconnecting the AC power or by pressing the Power key; this configuration is not increased leakage current from the battery when the indicator is turned off If the battery option is installed, and CPU Jumper 4 is disconnected, the indicator only turns on and off by pressing the Power key MANUAL Indicator powers ON/OFF by pressing Power key BKLGHT OFF When the backlight parameter is set to off, the backlight is always off ON When the backlight parameter is set to on, the backlight is always on When the backlight parameter is set to off, the backlight is always off When the backlight parameter is set to on, the backlight is always on AUTO When the backlight parameter is set to auto, the backlight will turn off after the configured amount of time, providing no keys are pressed and there is no change in the weight.
 When the backlight is off, once a key is pressed or the weight changes, backlight will turn on Auto backlight time Options: 10 sec, 30 sec, 1 min, 5 min, 10 min BAT LEVEL Allows reading the battery level in mV units NOTE: If there is not a battery option installed, NOBATT displays.
 When the battery is charging, CHRNG displays.
 See Section 2.4 on page 17.